 5. Remember to praise him extensively and give him a pat (scratches his ears) for the good job on recall.
 You can also reward him in a form of treat.

 6. E-collar training is fun as it gives your dog confidence that he can make the pressure go away

 7. Do not exceed more than 10 training per session.

 8. Through repetition, your dog will learn that when he gets a sensation, it has to be from you and he will reach out to you so as to make the simulation stop and get the rewards (praise or treats).

-Giving your dog that freedom to sniff and roam around without having to put him on a leash is certainly going to be a rewarding experience for him.
+Giving your dog that freedom to sniff and roam the house, backyard, dog park and even on the street without having to put him on a leash is certainly going to be a rewarding experience for him.